City-Bureau/city-scrapers/docs/_docs/05-development.md

   'all_day': False,                              # required boolean, whether or not the event lasts all day

-  'status': 'tentative',                         # required string, one of the following:
+  'status': 'tentative',                        # required string, one of the options in constants.py
-                                                # 'cancelled': event is listed as cancelled or rescheduled
+                                                # 'canceled': event is listed as canceled or rescheduled
                                                 # 'tentative': event both does not have an agenda and the event is > 7 days away
                                                 # 'confirmed': either an agenda is posted or the event will happen in <= 7 days
                                                 # 'passed': event happened in the past

-  'classification': 'board meeting',             # optional string.
+  'classification': 'Board',                    # optional string.
 This field is used by some spiders
                                                 # to differentiate between board and various committee
-                                                # meetings.
-Ask @diaholliday if unsure.
+                                                # Options are defined in constants.py

   'start': {                                     # required dictionary
     'date': date(2018, 12, 31),                  # required datetime.date object in local timezone
-    'time': None,                                # optional datetime.time object in local timezone 'note': 'in the afternoon'                   # optional string, supplementary information if there’s no start time },
+    'time': None,                                # optional datetime.time object in local timezone 'note': 'in the afternoon'                   # optional string, supplementary information if there's no start time },

   'end': {                                       # required dictionary
     'date': date(2018, 12, 31),                  # optional datetime.date object in local timezone
     'time': time(13, 30),                        # optional datetime.time object in local timezone
-    'note': 'estimated 2 hours after start time' # optional string, supplementary information if there’s no end time },
+    'note': 'estimated 2 hours after start time' # optional string, supplementary information if there's no end time },

   'location': {                                  # required dict of event locations